gunjankabra/DocasCodeExam/Setting up your IBM Cloud account.md

      b.
 Click **Create**.

 	 c.
 Enter a name for your group, and click **Create**.
-For example, if you know multiple users in your account need to be able to apply subscription codes, track usage, or perform other billed-related tasks, you might name your group ==Billing-Editor-Access==.
+For example, if you know multiple users in your account need to be able to apply subscription codes, track usage, or perform other billed-related tasks, you might name your group <code>Billing-Editor-Access</code>.

 2. Assign access to the group.